 Reentry Program Student Contract II

-Student:

-School:
+Student: School:

-You have been involved with from school.
-If you agree to preturn to school.
-If you sign to participate in this progra m, the head of school ma
+You have been involved with a drug-related incident for the second time in which you were suspended from school.
+If you agree to participate in this program, the head of school may consider you eligible to return to school.
+If you sign this contract, you will agree to the following:

-2. 3.
-4. 5. specific plan of action.
-Your parents will need to counselor on an as-need Be drug free for the rem Attend school, avoid dis Complete a drug screeninecessary. o sign off and agree to co ed basis. ainder of the school year. cipline infractions, and m naintain passing grades. physician or at a hospital as
+- I. Meet with the school counselor to discuss your progress, according to your specific plan of action. - 2.
+Your parents will need to sign off and agree to communicate our school counselor on an as-needed basis. - 3.
+Be drug free for the remainder of the school year. - 4.
+Attend school, avoid discipline infractions, and maintain passing grades. - 5.
+Complete a drug screening/assessment with your physician or at a hospital as necessary. - 6.
+Immediately enroll in an after-school drug/alcohol-counseling program approved by the school.

 Failure to comply with all aspects of this contract may result in a long-term suspension/expulsion.

 Parent Signature: Date:

-Student Signature: Date: · ·
+Student Signature: Date:

 Head of School: Date:

-THE USE OF COMPUTERS AND THE INTERNET POLICY
+THE USE OF COMPUTERS AND THE INTERNET